200016harshjain/solidity-family-account/README.md

 - Set up the "super owner" of the family wallet. (owner of the contract)
 - Allow the "super owner" to add/remove other owners to the wallet.
 - Define allowances for the owners of the family wallet
+- Allow owners to add/withdraw money upto their allowance